-The list of “must do” in Kyiv includes at the least a dozen of things to do, but the first thing I would recommend is to go down the Andriivsky Spusk – the street featuring the artists’ works of all sorts from all round Ukraine.
-On your way talk to craftsmen (apart from being very sociable, many of them speak English).
+The list of “must do” in Kyiv includes at the least a dozen of things to do.
+However, the first thing I would recommend is to go down the Andriivsky Spusk.
+The street features artists’ works of all sorts from all round Ukraine.
+On your way talk to the artists (apart from being very sociable, many of them speak English).

 What do you like best about your city?

-Here you can be at the most crowded place in the city centre, deafened by the cars’ beeps, but whenever you turn into a minor street or yard, you find yourself in another dimension without noise and fuss, where you can feel the real spirit of the city.
+Here one minute you can be at the most crowded place in the city centre, deafened by the cars’ beeps.
+Then you turn into a minor street or yard, you find yourself in another dimension.
+Without noise and fuss, where you can feel the real spirit of the city.

 If you don’t like to walk, go on roller skates – there is plenty of roller skaters here, so you won’t be alone!
 Visit also Water museum at the end of the park, and take a photo of magic castle next to the museum– it is the Puppet Theatre, which was built only several years ago, but to my mind it is one of the most beautiful spots in Kyiv.

 Among the budget eateries, providing Ukrainian cuisine the best is Puzata Khata (average meal up to 10$).
-For those not enthusiastic about Ukrainian refreshments there are a number of restaurants, with European cuisine in the central area, and a plenty of pizzerias: I would advice Chelentano pizza net in democratic category and Napule, as a more premium class family restaurant.
+For those not enthusiastic about Ukrainian cuisine there are a number of European restaurants in the central area, and a plenty of pizzerias.
+I would recommend Chelentano pizza net in democratic category and Napule, as a more premium class family restaurant.

 In fact to get to the best known festivals you have to come to Ukraine in summer and go out of Kyiv.
 Combine sea pleasures with music treatments at Jazz Koktebel – jazz festival in Crimea at the end of the summer.
 For dancers there is youth dance music fest Kazantip in Crimea as well.

-Probably, the best place to satisfy the tastes of all is Arena complex at the end of Khreschatik street with several night spots: from elite Barsky and glamorous Arena night club with casino at the same building to more youth oriented Gienas.
+Probably, the best place to satisfy the tastes of all is Arena complex at the end of Khreschatik street with several night spots.
+From the elite Barsky and glamorous Arena night club with casino at the same building to more youth oriented Gienas.

-Best Day Trip Out of the City
+Best Day Trip Out of Kiev

 Here I would decide on two variants.
 The first implies a lot of walking and deals more with investigating a traditional side of the country.
 If it appeals to you go to open air museum of Ukraine Pirogovo, which is right at the outskirts of the city.
 The museum represents huge park on hills with the houses, windmills and other buildings in national styles from different regions of Ukraine and lots of cafes and restaurants.
 For more lazy leisure just go to one of out-of-town restaurant complexes.
 I’d suggest “Three Musketeers”: lunch at the cozy restaurant, swimming pool and banya (Russian and Ukrainian variant of sauna) will make up your day.

-Something that not many tourists would know about
+Something that not many tourists would know about Kiev

 The best time to come to Kyiv is spring, the best month – May.
 The whole city with its countless parks looks green and festive, and it is not only due to its famous chestnuts.